Robert B. Vance

 Robert Brank Vance (April 24, 1828 – November 28, 1899), nephew of the earlier Congressman Robert Brank Vance (1793–1827) and brother of Zebulon B. Vance, was a North Carolina Democratic politician who served as a member of the U.S. House of Representatives for six terms (1873–1885).
 He was chairman of the United States House Committee on Patents.
 During the American Civil War, Vance served in the Confederate States Army, where he reached the rank of brigadier general.

 Early life

 Birth and family

 Vance was born in 1828, near present-day Weaverville, in the old homestead on Reems Creek, at Buncombe County, North Carolina.
 He was eldest son of David Vance II and Mira Margaret Baird.
+He was a grandson of David Vance and of Zebulon Baird, both members of the North Carolina General Assembly.

 He was named for his paternal uncle, Robert Brank Vance, a former congressman who was killed in a duel during his 1827 campaign.

 Vance came from a Scotch-Irish, slave-owning family, with a history of military and public service, including his paternal grandfather, who served in the Revolutionary War, and his own father, who fought in the War of 1812.
 His younger brother was Zebulon B. Vance.